unswcpmsoc/main-website/content/constitution.md

 - 3.1.3 A Treasurer;

-- 3.1.4 An Arc Delegate;
+- 3.1.4 An Arc Delegate; and

-- 3.1.5 A Grievance Officer; and

-- 3.1.6 An Equity, Diversity and Inclusion Officer.
+- 3.1.5 A Grievance, Equity, Diversity and Inclusion Officer.

 #### 3.2  The term of office for each executive shall begin on the first day after the UNSW Term 3 Exam Period in the year in which they are elected, and continue until the corresponding day in the following year.